ekrunch/openshift_scripts/3.11/registry.redhat.io/README.md

 On the 3rd tab of the token information screen, there is a command sequence to have Docker login to the new repository.
 As a precaution, I would recommend logging in here as well, on all machines in the OCP cluster.
 The 4th tab contains a config snippet that can be used to do the same thing without running a command, which would be handy for kickstart or other provisioning systems.

 Here is an example of the third tab.
-Just copy the commands using the clipboard icon on the right and paste them into your terminal.
+Just copy the command using the clipboard icon on the right and paste them into your terminal.
 This should also update the  _~/.docker/config.json_ file.

 ![Screenshot](registry_redhat_io_docker.png)